 When you commit the changes you have made to your app model in Mendix Studio and Mendix Studio Pro to the Team Server, you can mark the relevant user story from your active Sprint.
 This cross-referencing metadata is stored in the Mendix Team Server, so you can trace the changes back to the requirements later in the development process.
 For more details, see Version Control.

 4 How Many Environments Can I Provision for My Apps?

 In the Mendix Cloud, environments are provisioned to allow for staged deployment.
-Typically, most application nodes come with either two environments (acceptance and production) or three environments (test, acceptance, and production).
-The Mendix Platform can accommodate additional environments to fit with your DevOps process.
+Most application nodes come with either two environments (acceptance and production) or three environments (test, acceptance, and production).
+The Mendix Platform supports adding further environments to fit with your DevOps process.

 Staging and deployment to each of these environments can be automated with the Deploy API so that development teams can set up fully automated CI/CD pipelines for their Mendix apps.

 5 What Controls Are Available to Secure the Production Environments of My Apps?

 In the Mendix Cloud, access controls are in place to only allow certain users access in order to view, deploy, and manage different environments.
 This enables the segregation of responsibilities when deploying to different staged environments.

 To deploy an application into a production environment, users must authenticate using two-factor authentication, either by Google Authenticator or SMS.
 The token changes every 30 seconds.
 Once authenticated, you will be able to perform operations in production for up to 8 hours, after which you will be required to authenticate again.

 6 How Does Mendix Support Staging & Deployment to Other Platforms?